U.S., rebels urge gloomy Moscow to help oust Assad

 "The noose is tightening around the regime," al-Khatib said.

 "(But) the regime still has power.
-People think that the regime is finished, but it still has power left, but it is demoralized and however long it lasted its end is clear."
+People think that the regime is finished, but it still has power left, but it is demoralised and however long it lasted its end is clear."

-Day and night, Damascenes can hear the thunderous sound of bombardment aimed at rebel-held and contested neighborhoods.
+Day and night, Damascenes can hear the thunderous sound of bombardment aimed at rebel-held and contested neighbourhoods.

 The city's streets have now turned into a labyrinth of checkpoints and road blocks, with several major roads permanently closed off to traffic by concrete barriers.